goodloop/autoware_auto_mirror/.gitlab/merge_request_templates/merge_request.md

 1. MR formalities
    1. [ ] "WIP" or "Draft" removed from the MR title
    1. [ ] MR title and description help a friendly human understand the problem solved
-   1. [ ] MR has a link to the original issue in description
+   1. [ ] MR has a link to the original issue in the description, if it exists
    1. [ ] If the source branch is on a fork, MR is configured to *allow commits from developers with access to push to the target branch*
    1. [ ] Sensible notes for the reviewer added to the section above to facilitate review
    1. [ ] Target branch set correctly.
 Default: `master`